turbot/steampipe-plugin-snowflake/docs/tables/snowflake_database_grant.md

 # Table: snowflake_database_grant

-Lists all privileges that have been granted on the database.
+Lists privileges that have been granted on the database.

 **Note** This table requires an '=' qualifier for `database` columns.